poddeck/poddeck-panel/README.md

 # PodDeck - Panel

-The Panel is the modern web-based interface of the PodDeck platform.
+The panel is the modern web-based interface of the PodDeck platform.

 Built with React, Vite, and Tailwind CSS, it provides a fast, responsive, and intuitive UI for managing multiple Kubernetes clusters through the control plane.